top of page

 Children need time to breathe, absorb, wander, and wonder.

+The goal is not to produce more achievers.
 It is to cultivate grounded, thoughtful, emotionally strong young citizens.

 A Final Thought